KimlyTor/flixster_2019/README.md

 <img src="http://g.recordit.co/T52FW2NtCm.gif" width=250><br>

 ### Notes
-The poster image didn't appear at first.
-I was able to fixed it by using "https" instead of "http" for the base url
+The poster images didn't appear at first.
+I was able to fix it by using "https" instead of "http" for the base url.